 Moalboal sardines and how to find the sardine run Moalboal

 Finding the Sardines can be a little challenging if you don’t go to the correct beach.
-Thankfully we have already made that mistake so it should be very easy for you!
+Thankfully you can ask locals for help they’re very friendly I think it’s apart of the Filipino culture.
+Also, we have already made that mistake so it should be very easy for you!
 Located 15 minutes outside of Moalboal is a beach called Panagsama Beach.
 This is where you can find millions of sardines swimming in waves just off the coral reef.
 You need to swim out from the beach until you see the break and that where they are (You can’t miss it).

 Cebu to Moalboal